apache/trafficserver/doc/admin-guide/plugins/rate_limit.en.rst

 (currently) no way to group transaction limits from different remap rules into a single rate limiter.

+This plugin can be used as a global plugin, with the same set of configurations.
+This could be useful to put in sanity thresholds for all

 All configuration is done via :file:`remap.config`, and the following options are available: